vpa24/ESL-47---Intermediate-Low-Integrated-Reading-Writing/docs/source/unit3.md

 3. I take the train to work every day because the **rail** network is fast and cheap.
 4. **Traffic congestion** has improved since my city built a subway and improved the bus system.
 Fewer people drive to work now.
-5. I told the bus driver that my **destiation** was downtown, so she told me to get off on Main Street.
+5. I told the bus driver that my **destination** was downtown, so she told me to get off on Main Street.
 6. In large cities, people usually prefer to live near their workplace so that they don't have to be a **commuter**, but it's more expensive than the suburbs.
 7. Ferries **connnect** the main land to the islands.